Tochemey/ego/readme.md

         - [NoReply](protos): this message is returned when the command does not need a reply.
         - [ErrorReply](protos): is used when a command processing has failed.
 This message contains the error message.
       Once the events are persisted, they are applied to the state producing a new valid state.
-    - [x] Events handler: The event handlers are used to mutate the state of the Aggregate by applying the events to it.
+    - Events handler: The event handlers are used to mutate the state of the Aggregate by applying the events to it.
       Event handlers must be pure functions as they will be used when instantiating the Aggregate and replaying the event store.
-    - [x] Extensible events store
+    - Extensible events store
-    - [x] Built-in events store
+    - Built-in events store
-      - [x] Postgres
+      - Postgres
-      - [x] Memory
+      - Memory
-- [ ] Read Model
-- [ ] Clustering
+- Clustering

 ## Installation
 ```bash